MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 1. In the **Search** box, enter **Payment Methods**, and then choose the related link.
 2. On the **Payment Methods** page, select the payment method that is used to export payments from, and then choose the **Pmt.
 Export Line Definition** field.
 3. On the **Pmt.
 Export Line Definitions** page, select the code that you specified in the **Code** field on the **Line Definitions** FastTab in step 4 in the "To describe the formatting of lines and columns in the file" section in the [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md) procedure.

-The direct-debit mandate is automatically inserted in the **Direct Debit Mandate ID** field when you create a sales invoice for the customer that you selected in step 2.
-For more information, see [Create Recurring Sales and Purchase Lines](sales-how-work-standard-lines.md).

 ## <a name="preparing-the-payment-journal"></a>Preparing the Payment Journal